SkafteNicki/libcpab/README.md

   to initialize the transformations to the identity and calculate gradients of this, use T.identity(n_sample, epsilon) and set epsilon to a small number.
   I will look into this at some points in the future.

+## Future

+Note that the code is currently being updated to version 2.0 (see the branch).
+The current state of the reposatory is branched off as version 1.4 and will see no further development.

 ## Versions

 * 23/08/2018, Version 1.0 - First working version of libcpab